kls2177/Climate-and-Geophysical-Data-Analysis/_build/html/_sources/chapters/Week1a/pitfalls.md

 Non-zero Hourly Rainfall at [UTSC Weather Station][utsc_stn]
 ```
 ### Small sample sizes
-- sometimes you simply do not have enough data to perform any analysis
+- sometimes you simply do not have enough data to perform any analysis.

 ### Biased data
 - sometimes you do have enough data, but the data is biased.
 Explore potential biases, acknowledge these biases and avoid generalizing your results if you know your data is biased.

 ### Data mining
-- a large data set might show that there is a statistically significant probability that X is related to Y if you look long enough.
+- a large data set might show that there is a statistically significant probability that $X$ is related to $Y$ if you look long enough.
 ```{figure} green_jelly_beans.png
 ---
 scale: 75%